skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 the soldiers.

 > And so ends our first session.
 An awful lot of this session was
-> "cutscene", where predetermined events unfolded and the players
+> "cutscene," where predetermined events unfolded and the players
 > could only watch.
 I HATE having a lot of predetermined events, but I
 > think everyone understood that the first session naturally must
 > start with some setup to get them where they need to be and